chrisisler/wavematch/README.md

 ## Matching Objects

-Use plain objects as an argument default to match on object properties.
+Use plain objects as an argument default to match on object properties:

 > Objects must be [valid JSON5](https://json5.org/).